 This morning I got off the train on my way to the library at Penn, where I like to work sometimes, just like I did when I was a student there some 20 years ago.
 I’d taken the train from my neighborhood to University City station, renamed in just the last month to Penn Medicine Station.
 To me (and I suspect to others) this is an annoying change, but then again I’m old enough to remember people who found it annoying to hear the area called University City, as if the universities there owned the place when really it was just West Philly, the city, which belongs to us all.

 I have a lot of feelings about having gone to this university.
-To this day when the subject of college comes up I hope no one will ask me where I went, in part because the school has a funky (and well earned) reputation here in its home city for being acquisitive and bullying, and in part because it feels so embarrassing to have something expensive like this, my fancy education, as an old friend once put it.
+To this day when the subject of college comes up I hope no one will ask me where I went, in part because the school has a funky (and well earned) reputation here in its home city for being acquisitive and bullying, and partly just because it feels embarrassing to have something so expensive—my fancy education, as an old friend once put it.
 But it’s also true that I have a deep love for the place.
 Learning things there was life giving; just about every class I took was as good—as rich and challenging—as any other.
 Even doing nothing but walking around the campus and looking at the buildings never got old.
 It still hasn’t.
 I still find it so beautiful there.

 One of the things I love best about Penn is its anthropology and archaeology museum.
 I’ve been visiting the Penn Museum—staring at the spooky, elegant mummies resting behind their glass cases—since I was a little kid from the nearby suburbs.
-The Ancient Egypt rooms are kept dim to protect the mummies and I felt protected by this too, safe and cozy in the soft darkness but down-deep thrilled at the same time.
-For years these images and feelings lived in my mind as hazy childhood memories, maybe something from a movie; it wasn’t until I took an anthropology course in one of the building’s classrooms that I made the connection: Holy shit!
+The Ancient Egypt rooms are kept dim to protect the mummies and I felt protected by this too, safe and cozy in the soft, enveloping darkness but down-deep thrilled at the same time.
+For years these images and feelings lived in my mind as hazy childhood memories, maybe something from a movie; it wasn’t until I was a college student enrolled in an anthropology course in one of the building’s classrooms that I made the connection: Holy shit!
 The mummy place is Penn!
-Realizing this made me feel lucky, like maybe life had some magic to it, like if I paid attention I could always find my way back to the places I most need to be.
+Realizing this made me feel lucky, like life had some magic to it—like if I paid attention, I could always find my way back to the places I need to be.

 Sometimes I take my time and look at all of the museum’s exhibits—Central America, Africa, Ancient Israel—but today I zooted through the Middle East and went right to Egypt.
 I stepped softly into the dark hall, quiet and polite, the hush of their gods all around me.
 I looked at the cat statues and tiny pots of kohl, getting myself ready for the main event.
-When I finally made it to the smaller rooms where the mummies are kept I spooked around in there for a minute, seeing nothing but my own reflection in the glass.
-When I was ready, I made myself look in at the person lying there and I heard myself whisper Hey, like to an old friend.
+When I finally made it to the smaller rooms where the mummies are kept I spooked around for a minute, seeing nothing but my own reflection in the glass.
+And when I was ready I made myself look in at the person lying there, and I heard myself whisper Hey, like to an old friend.